 Jessica Finn Coven

 Trees for Seattle is the umbrella for all of the City of Seattle’s urban forestry efforts.
-Our commitment is to ensure that Seattle’s urban forest is healthy, vital and growing.
+The city’s commitment is to ensure that Seattle’s urban forest is healthy, vital, and growing.
 Seattle’s goal, established in 2007, is to reach 30% canopy cover by 2037.
 The City of Seattle’s most recent canopy cover study, using data from 2016, found that 28% of Seattle is covered with trees.

 In parks around Seattle, many old-growth trees (more than 250 years old) can be found, and Seward Park boasts a 120-acre forest full of them.
 This ‘Magnificent Forest’, takes up the northern two-thirds of Seward Park, and is a popular in-city hiking destination.
 North-east of Seattle is the Hoh Rain Forest, one of the few old-growth temperate rain forests in the U.S., with loop trails for exploring the lush vegetation, overhung with a canopy of coniferous and deciduous trees, including Sitka spruce and western hemlock of tremendous size—23 feet in diameter and 300 feet tall.